Gynaecomastia (Male Breast Reduction)

 What results can I expect from a gynaecomastia procedure?

-Most men in office roles are usually back at work after one week.
-Men in manual labour roles, or who undertake strenuous activities, generally require a recovery period of four to six weeks.
+Most patients in office roles are usually back at work after one week.
+Patients in manual labour roles, or who undertake strenuous activities, generally require a recovery period of four to six weeks.
 Returning to work or your normal activities is an individual matter, and your surgeon will advise you.
 You will have to wear post-surgical compression garments for up to six weeks to reduce swelling and assist with the healing process.

 How much does this procedure cost?